javihernandez/android-user-listeners/README.md

 ### NFC

-For our NFC user listener we're using our own mime type, so you have to write the NFC tag from the application before using it.
+When writing an NFC tag, **android-user-listeners** will use its own _mime-type_, so the resulting NFC tags can't be used to log into different implementations of the GPII until they implement the support of this mime type.

-With this mime type, the login/logout process will start automatically when reading the NFC tag.
+The benefit from using this _mime-type_, is that the login/logout process will start automatically when reading the NFC tag.

+Anyway, for compatibility with other implementations of the GPII, the NFC user listener also operates with _text-plain_ NFC record types.

 ### QR